 33 Awesome Things to do in Darwin, Australia

-Looking for fun and cool things to do in Darwin?
+Looking for fun and interesting things to do in Darwin?
 Lucky for you, I’m an expert.

 Since I have come up with so many things to do in Darwin, I have broken them down into the following sub-categories for the purpose of this blog:

 - Things to do in Darwin city

 - Things to do around Darwin (day trips from Darwin)

 - Multi-day trips from Darwin